- Cannot make or receive VoIP calls.

 - Choppy or stuttering calls.

-- Make sure the internet connection is working.
+- Make sure your internet connection is working.
 You must resolve all issues with the Internet before troubleshooting VoIP.

 - Power cycle the modem.

-- Physical set-up – Make sure that Yealink W52P is correctly connected to the Fibre box (no loose/broken connections).
+- Physical setup - make sure that your Yealink W52P is correctly connected to your router (or if you’re a Fibre customer, your Fibre box) with no loose/broken connections.
 Ensure that all cables and handsets used for your VoIP service are undamaged and plugged in securely.

 - Ensure that the handset used for your VoIP service has sufficient power, particularly if it is cordless and uses batteries.

 - Check VoIP Registration.
-If the VoIP isn’t registered, assist the customer in checking the VoIP credentials on Client Zone.
+If the VoIP isn’t registered, check your VoIP credentials on Client Zone.

 How do I use my VoIP Number?